‘Dedicate yourself completely to your own spiritual life,

 Jane Faber, New York

 This online form is for enrolling in the Milita of the Immaculata in Great Britain and Ireland.
-If you would prefer to submit your enrolment form by post, a pdf version will be linked here soon.
+If you would prefer to submit by post, please print this pdf enrolment form.

 Information gathered through this form will only be used for enrolling you into the M.I., confirming your enrolment with you, and updating you through e-mail (if you provide it) about the M.I.
 We will not share your information with anyone.